 Most of the benefits of today’s heating and cooling technology depend on regular HVAC maintenance.
 Like any other complex mechanical device, heating and air systems need professional maintenance tune ups and upkeep to sustain manufacturer’s specifications.
 While the essentials are not very demanding — regularly scheduled maintenance procedures by a qualified service technician are the basic recommendation — neglecting maintenance can be notably expensive and inconvenient in the long run.

-Here are some potential consequences of ignoring basic HVAC maintenance requirements:
+Here are five potential consequences of ignoring basic HVAC maintenance requirements:

 Manufacturer’s efficiency specifications are helpful to estimate energy consumption and operating costs.
 However, these specifications rely on regular professional maintenance.
 If the air conditioner and/or furnace isn’t consistently maintained after it’s installed, efficiency will decline and operating costs will most likely be higher than expected.